Pairin/Frontend_Code_Challenge_2/README.md

  - Completely Random Colors with no adjacent tiles being the same color ([See Example](./no_adjacent.png))
  - Option to set grid size
    - Example: Add the option to make it anywhere from 1x1 to 20x20
  - Change Grid size automatically on window resize (Responsiveness)
- - Ability to change dataset (From animals to something else)

 ## Evaluation Criteria
  - Logic